 Botox jaw reduction price and cost start from $600-$850 depending on the strength of the jaw muscles, inclusive of a review and touch-up.
 Enquire at SL Aesthetic Clinic now for more details.

 How Long To See Botox Jaw Reduction Results?

-Jaw reduction with Botox occurs gradually with full results appearing after a 2-4 week period.
-The results are natural and those around you may think that you look like you have lost weight.
+Jaw reduction with Botox usually occurs gradually with full results appearing after a 2-4 week period.

 How soon you’ll see results also depends on the strength and size of your masseter (jaw) muscles.
 The rule of thumb is, the stronger and bigger your jaw muscles, the longer it’ll take for you to see full results.

 At SL Aesthetic Clinic, we also encourage our patients to practice a jaw exercise to speed up the Botox effect after a jaw reduction Botox treatment; 3-5 repetitions of clenching the teeth gently, done once or twice daily for the next 7 days.